MohammedAlrezq/DataMotion-Week-19/README.md

 This data received from Data Motion/weekly practice

-#Challenge Questions
+*##*Challenge Questions
-1- How many columns and rows are in the dataset? done 2- Is there any missing data? done
+1. How many columns and rows are in the dataset? done
+2. Is there any missing data? done
 3- Display the summary statistics of the numeric columns using the describe method. done 4- Rename the following columns:
 A. coaster_name ➡️ Coaster_Name